HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 anesthesia.

-Illicitly manufactured fentanyl is the source of most of the fentanyl that is used as an adulterant in
+Illicitly manufactured fentanyl is the source of most of the fentanyl that is commonly used as an adulterant in

 heroin.